-For Non-English speakers and/or students who have not carried out their 4 final two years of schooling in English, English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C ○ Pearson Test of English General (PTE) → Level 3 ○ Pearson Test of English Academic (PTE) → 51 ○ Pearson Versant English Test 58-68 ○ Trinity College London Integrated Skills in English (ISE II) → 39 HE / Level 4 18+ втес BTEC 1 year and one of the following: a GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
-This profile is likely to be supported by GCSE grades at A to C (or equivalent) and/or 9 to 4 (or equivalent) in subjects such as maths and English the equivalent in other qualifications such as the International Baccalaureate / Foundation programme a relevant Level 3 qualification / an Access to Higher Education Diploma from an approved further education institution / Recognised Sixth Form or College or High School Diploma at least 2-year continuous relevant work experience HE / Level 5 18+ втес 1 year English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C ○ Pearson Test of English General (PTE) → Level 3 ○ Pearson Test of English Academic (PTE) → 51 ○ Pearson Versant English Test 58-68 ○ Trinity College London Integrated Skills in English (ISE II) → 39 and Relevant HNC / Level 4 qualification.
+For Non-English speakers and/or students who have not carried out their final two years of schooling in English, English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C ○ Pearson Test of English General (PTE) → Level 3 ○ Pearson Test of English Academic (PTE) → 51 - ○ Pearson Versant English Test 58-68 ○ Trinity College London Integrated Skills in English (ISE II) → 39 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ U and one of the following: HE / Level 4 18+ BTEC 1 year a GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
+This profile is likely to be supported by GCSE grades at A to C (or equivalent) and/or 9 to 4 (or equivalent) in subjects such as maths and English the equivalent in other qualifications such as the International Baccalaureate / Foundation programme a relevant Level 3 qualification / an Access to Higher Education Diploma from an approved further education institution / Recognised Sixth Form or College or High School Diploma at least 2-year continuous relevant work experience 5 English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C Leve ВТЕС year ○ Pearson Test of English General (PTE) → Level 3 HE / Level 5 В 1 ○ Pearson Test of English Academic (PTE) → 51 ○ Pearson Versant English Test 58-68 T ○ Trinity College London Integrated Skills in English (ISE II) → 39 and Relevant HNC / Level 4 qualification.